Elsa Lunghini

-Elsa Lunghini, stage name Elsa (born 20 May 1973), is a French singer and actress.
+Elsa Lunghini (born 20 May 1973), known mononymously as Elsa, is a French singer and actress.
 She was a teenage pop-star in the late-1980s.
 In 1986, she was the youngest singer to reach number one in the French charts, with the single "T'en va pas", and she went on to sell millions of records during the decade.
 Elsa, her album of 1988, had achieved double-platinum status by 1993.

 Biography

-Daughter of George Lunghini (actor, photographer and songwriter) and Christiane Jobert (painter and also sister of actress Marlène Jobert and Charles Jobert, a camera operator and director of photography), she is of Italian origin on her father's side, and of Sephardic Jewish origin on her mother's side.
+Daughter of George Lunghini (actor, photographer and songwriter) and Christiane Jobert (painter and also sister of actress Marlène Jobert and Charles Jobert, a camera operator and director of photography), she is of Italian origin on her father's side and of Sephardic Jewish origin on her mother's side.
 She is a cousin of actresses Eva Green and Josephine Jobert.

 Lunghini first performed in a movie at age seven, in 1981, in Claude Miller's Garde à vue (also starring Romy Schneider).

-She was the youngest artist to be in the main program at the Olympia (Paris), at 17, in October 1990 as well as the youngest to have a number 1 hit in the Top 50 in France.
+She was the youngest artist to be in the main program at the Olympia, at 17, in October 1990 as well as the youngest to have a number 1 hit in the Top 50 in France.
 At 13, in 1986, she remained number 1 for eight weeks with "T'en va pas" (soundtrack of the movie La Femme de ma vie).
 The song was composed by the Italian Romano Musumarra, who had worked and helped produce hits for 1980s singer Jeanne Mas.
 The song was a hit in France and sold elsewhere in Europe with an English recording.

 With the help of her musician father, she recorded her LP Elsa.
 It sold more than 600,000 copies with hit singles such as "Quelque chose dans mon cœur" ("Something in my heart"), "Jour de neige" ("Snowing day"), "Jamais nous" (with backing vocals by French singer Laurent Voulzy) ("Never us"), "Un Roman d'amitié" (duet with Glenn Medeiros) ("Friend you give me a Reason"), "À la même heure dans deux ans" ("At the same time in two years").
 All were top 10 hits.
 At that time, Lunghini was the only artist to have her first four singles at number one or two.
 She became popular in the teen press, often compared with Vanessa Paradis.